clara0goncalves/NN_Project_2025/README.md

 **1. Setup**

 -   Clone the repository to your local machine.
--   Place your raw dataset into the `Water Bodies Dataset/` folder, with images in `Images/` and masks in `Masks/`.
+-   Download the dataset from [Kaggle](https://www.kaggle.com/datasets/franciscoescobar/satellite-images-of-water-bodies), exctract it and place the raw dataset folder `Water Bodies Dataset/` in the project root (inside the Water Bodies Dataset there should be images in `Images/` and masks in `Masks/`).

 **2. Launch the Interactive Menu**